 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. ✓ Experimental medical and surgical procedures, equipment, and medications.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. √ Experimental medical and surgical procedures, equipment, and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. ✓
+Fees charged for care by your immediate relatives or members of your household. √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Full-time nursing care in your home. ✓ Hearing aids ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments). ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Full-time nursing care in your home. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments). ✓ Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
 Covered only when medically necessary.
-Radial keratotomy, LASIK surgery, and other low vision aids. ✓ Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings, or dentures. ✓ Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Radial keratotomy, LASIK surgery, and other low vision aids. ✓ Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures.
+Some preventive dental services, such as cleanings and exams may be covered.
+Other Major dental services may be covered.
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services considered not reasonable and necessary, according to Original Medicare standards √